omar0801/fpga-image-pipeline/README.md

 ## What's Inside

-- `quartus/` – All the Quartus projects by image size and kernel setup (64x64, 256x256, dual kernel, etc.)
+- `quartus/` – All the Quartus projects by image sise and kernel setup (64x64, 256x256, dual kernel, etc.)
 - `matlab/` – MATLAB scripts for converting images to hex and back for all cases
 - `images/` – Sample images used in the project
-- `README.md` – This file

 ## Project Structure

 ```text